 Sometimes looking for financing, like a personal loan, means that you’ll see and hear terminology you haven’t encountered before.
 This jargon can make the personal loan process more confusing for someone who is new to the loan search.

-While you’re doing your research on the loans available in the market, make sure you understand all of the abbreviations and specialty terms you might come across.
-To help, we’ve put together a list of ten commonly used personal loan terms and phrases.
+While you’re doing your research on the loans available in the market, make sure you understand all of the abbreviations and personal loan terms you might come across.
+To help, we’ve put together a list of ten common loan terms and phrases.

 - Annual Percentage Rate (APR)

 The annual percentage rate, or APR, refers to the total cost of credit.
 When taking out a personal loan, a borrower has to pay back not only the loan amount, but also a finance charge.
 This finance charge includes interest and loan processing or handling fees and is based as a yearly rate.

 Collateral is a specific form of security (think of a security deposit on an apartment, condominium, or home you might be renting).
 With loans, personal property — which is property you own free and clear, like a home or a car — is used to guarantee repayment of a loan.
 These loans are referred to as secured loans.
 Unsecured loans don’t require the use of collateral (they do, however, charge a higher interest rate than a secured loan).